The-cheeseDOS-Project/cheeseDOS/README.md

 ![`ban` command](https://github.com/user-attachments/assets/878da25a-20ca-4889-a173-5b3517f210c1)

+> [!WARNING]
+> On real hardware, CheeseDOS has direct access to low-level components and **may cause irreversible damage**.
+While no such incidents have occurred, this is experimental software—**USE AT YOUR OWN RISK!**

+> [!IMPORTANT]
+> Only 1.44MB floppy's on real IDE/SCSI with a CHS capable BIOS have a chance of working, use QEMU if you don't have those.

+> [!NOTE]
+> If you have any problems, please open an issue, you **WILL** get help!

 ## Getting Started

 You can download the precompiled image [here](https://github.com/The-cheeseDOS-Project/cheeseDOS/releases/latest).
 Then write it to a floppy, learn more [here](https://github.com/The-cheeseDOS-Project/cheeseDOS/wiki/Writing).